jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The theme service globally manages the selected theme font and font-size, saving changes to local storage.
 It retrieves stored values on creation and allows for light or dark theme selection.
 Components use the service to apply the selected theme without needing to subscribe for changes.
 The main window refreshes content when the theme is updated.
 # MarkdownCode > services > Selection service
 The selection service tracks selected text and the active editor.
 It can be monitored for changes.
 Supported actions include cut, copy, paste, delete, clear selection, and select all.
-# MarkdownCode > components > body
-The body component is the main part of the application, containing a horizontal splitter that divides its area.
-On the left side is an outline component, and on the right side is a vertical splitter.
-The vertical splitter has an editor component at the top and a results view component at the bottom.
-The body component has event handlers for the 'onPositionChanged' callback of both splitters, storing the new position values.
-When unloaded, the last splitter positions are stored in local storage.
-When loaded, the last positions are restored from local storage.
-The clientWidth and clientHeight of the component are retrieved.
-If there is no previous value for the vertical splitter or it is larger than the clientWidth, 'clientWidth / 4' is used.
-If there is no previous value for the horizontal splitter or it is larger than the clientHeight, 'clientHeight / 4' is used.
 # MarkdownCode > components > body > results view > results view context menu
 The results-view-context-menu is a component that wraps the Dropdown antd component.
 It requires the properties 'transformer' and 'key' to be provided.
 The dropdown's content consists of a 'more' button icon, positioned in the top-right corner of its parent with a margin of 16px.
 The menu contains options for selecting the GPT model to be used by the transformer.
 The submenu items are fetched from the GPT service's list of available models.
 The currently selected model is indicated as selected.
 When a different model is selected, the GPT service is asked to update the model name for the transformer.
 There is also an option to refresh the result by pressing a button.
 # MarkdownCode > services > folder service
 The folder service is a global singleton that manages the location of the active project.
 It has properties for the root folder, project name, project file path, cache folder path, and project configuration file path.
 It can perform actions to clear, move, copy, and set the project location.
-# MarkdownCode > services > gpt service
-- GPT service is a global singleton that communicates with the open-ai api backend for specific tasks.
-- It uses the openai node.js library to interact with the backend.
-- The service has a function for making api requests to open-ai, which accepts a list of json objects called `messages` with `role` and `content` fields.
-- The `messages` list is sent to openai using the `createChatCompletion` function.
-- If the request fails, the service retries it 3 times before raising an error.
-- The service also provides a method to retrieve the available models list using the openai nodejs library.
 # MarkdownCode > services > cybertron service
 - Cybertron-service globally manages transformers.
 - It maintains a sub-list of entry-points for building text-fragments.